nebari-dev/nebari/docs/source/user_guide/argo_workflows.md

 If Argo Workflows is enabled, users can access argo workflows server at: `your-nebari-domain.com/argo`.
 Log in via Keycloak with your usual credentials.

-## Submitting a workflow via Argo Server
+## Submitting a Workflow via Argo Server

 You can submit a workflow by clicking "SUBMIT NEW WORKFLOW" on the landing page assuming you have the appropriate permissions.